grafana/xk6-replit/README.md

 { status: 200, statusText: 'OK', headers: {...}, body: ... }
 ```

+### REPLIT Standalone

+In order to run REPLIT as as a standalone application (for example, to experiment with different k6 JS libraries), download one of the REPLIT binaries and run it without any arguments (`./replit`).

+## Features
 ### Multi-line input

 REPLIT supports basic multi-line input.
 Once it sees a semicolon, it will execute the code.
 Otherwise, it will wait for more input.
 This allows you to copy and paste code snippets into the REPL directly and execute them.